Battle of Trenton: Aftermath

 After the Hessians' surrender, Washington is reported to have shaken the hand of a young officer and said, "This is a glorious day for our country."
 On December 28, General Washington interviewed Lieutenant (later Colonel) Andreas Wiederhold, who detailed the failures of Rall's preparation.
 Washington soon learned, however, that Cadwalader and Ewing had been unable to complete their crossing, leaving his worn-out army of 2,400 men isolated.
-Without their 2,600 men, Washington realized he did not have the forces to attack Princeton and New Brunswick.
+Without their 2,400 men, Washington realized he did not have the forces to attack Princeton and New Brunswick.

 By noon, Washington's force had moved across the Delaware back into Pennsylvania, taking their prisoners and captured supplies with them.
 Washington would follow up his success a week later in the Battle of the Assunpink Creek and the Battle of Princeton solidifying Patriot gains.

 Legacy

 This small but decisive battle, as with the later Battle of Cowpens, had an effect disproportionate to its size.
-The Patriot victory gave the Continental Congress new confidence, as it proved colonial forces could defeat them in the future.
+The Patriot victory gave the Continental Congress new confidence, as it proved colonial forces could defeat the British in the future.
 It also increased re-enlistments in the Continental Army forces.
 By defeating a European army, the colonials reduced the fear that the Hessians had caused earlier that year after the fighting in New York.
 Howe was stunned that the Patriots so easily surprised and overwhelmed the Hessian garrison.
 Colonial support for the rebellion was further buoyed significantly at this time by writings of Thomas Paine and additional successful actions by the New Jersey Militia.

 Two notable U.S. officers were wounded while leading the charge down King Street: William Washington, cousin of General Washington, and Lieutenant James Monroe, the future President of the United States.
 Monroe was carried from the field bleeding badly after he was struck in the left shoulder by a musket ball, which severed an artery.
 Doctor John Riker clamped the artery, preventing him from bleeding to death.

 The Trenton Battle Monument, erected at "Five Points" in Trenton, stands as a tribute to this U.S. victory.
 The crossing of the Delaware River and battle are reenacted by local enthusiasts every year (unless the weather is too severe on the river).

 Eight current Army National Guard units (101st Eng Bn, 103rd Eng Bn, A/1-104th Cav, 111th Inf, 125th QM Co, 175th Inf, 181st Inf and 198th Sig Bn) and one currently-active Regular Army Artillery battalion (1–5th FA) are derived from U.S. units that participated in the Battle of Trenton.
 There are thirty current units of the U.S. Army with colonial roots.